klausbrunner/zip-prefixer/README.md

 // optional: check integrity of the resulting ZIP file again ZipPrefixer.validateZipOffsets(zipFile);
 ````
+Check the Javadoc for further methods.

 ## Implementation approach

-- Scan from the end for the End of Central Directory Record ("EndFirst" style as per [this terminology](https://gynvael.coldwind.pl/?id=682)).
+- Scan from EOF backwards for the End of Central Directory Record ("EndFirst" style as per [this terminology](https://gynvael.coldwind.pl/?id=682)).
 - Strictly use the Central Directory to find Local File Headers.
 No scanning around for LFHs.
 If the LFH isn't exactly where we expect it to be, abort.
 - No validation of LFH vs. CFH entry content (e.g. filename, sizes).
-- Rewrite only offsets, not a single other byte must be written.
+- Rewrite only offsets, not a single other byte must be touched.

 ## A note on ZIP64 support